ajitavchatterjee/csv-reader/README.md

 3. Act as if this code is meant to be production code for the Rabobank

 ## Functional Overview
-This is an sample Angluar6 app which will to Read .csv file.
-Application read, parse and display csv file contents using HTML5 file reader API.
+This is an sample Angluar 6 app which will to read a .csv file.
+CSV reader application reads, parses and displays csv file contents using HTML5 file reader API.

 ## Requirements
 Used Visual Studio Code to develop the csv-reader application.